man sport climbing at an indoor climbing wall

 Belay device

-For rope climbing, a belay device is essential as it will aid you in controlling the rope whilst belaying in order to protect your partner in the event of them falling.
-The device is attached to the harness via a carabiner which allows for increasded friction.
+For rope climbing, a belay device is essential as it will aid you in controlling the rope whilst belaying to protect your partner in the event of them falling.
+The device is attached to the harness via a carabiner, which allows for increased friction.
 Depending on which technique you’re using, you will need a different type of belay device.
-For indoor climbing, generally you should use a belay device with grooves as it will provide more friction, however, if you're still unsure on which device to use, check out our Belay Device Buying Guide.

 Image of Rope